 Under statutory guidance, all schools are required to have a named Educational Visits Co-ordinator (EVC), who will ensure that the planning and supervision of all visits and adventurous activities meet the DfES requirements and LEA guidelines.
-In our school, the named EVC is M. Fahey.
+In our school, the named EVC is the Deputy Headteacher (T. Mullett).